Eleanor825/Machine-Learning-Knowledge-Base/papers-cv/architectures/CNN.md

     * Abstract: The focus of this paper is speeding up the evaluation of convolutional neural networks.
 While delivering impressive results across a range of computer vision and machine learning tasks, these networks are computationally demanding, limiting their deployability.
 Convolutional layers generally consume the bulk of the processing time, and so in this work we present two simple schemes for drastically speeding up these layers.
 This is achieved by exploiting cross-channel or filter redundancy to construct a low rank basis of filters that are rank-1 in the spatial domain.
 Our methods are architecture agnostic, and can be easily applied to existing CPU and GPU convolutional frameworks for tuneable speedup performance.
 We demonstrate this with a real world network designed for scene text character recognition, showing a possible 2.5x speedup with no loss in accuracy, and 4.5x speedup with less than 1% drop in accuracy, still achieving state-of-the-art on standard benchmarks.
     * Comments:
         * > Jaderberg et al. [11] propose approximating the convolutional filters in a trained network with representations that are low-rank both in the spatial and the channel domains.
 (Deep Roots, 2016)
         * > Common approaches first learn these filters from data and then find low-rank approximations as a post-processing step [23].
 However, this approach requires additional fine tuning and the resulting filters may not be separable.
-(ERFNet, 2017)
+(2017, ERFNet)
 * [Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition](https://arxiv.org/abs/1412.6553)
     * Title: Speeding-up Convolutional Neural Networks Using Fine-tuned CP-Decomposition
     * Year: 19 Dec `2014`